 If that’s the case, steer away from the coat rack project and find one that piques his or her general interest as it will be a more likely success.

-There are also ones that come equipped with very clearly laid out instructions.
-These ones also help develop STEM capabilities by prompting your kids to problem solve and figure out how to reach an end goal.
+However, there are also ones that come equipped with very clearly laid out instructions.
+These also help develop STEM capabilities by prompting your kids to problem solve and figure out how to reach an end goal.
+Depending on what you and your kids prefer, you can go for a kit that comes with or without instructions.

 A Great Rainy Day Activity

-Those with younger kids will know, a bored child equals a destructive child.
+Those with younger kids will know that a bored child equals a destructive child.
 The same even goes for many adolescent creatures on this planet.
 A rainy day afternoon would be enough time to send your rambunctious kids off the walls.

 A great way to eliminate all this extra energy is to put their time on mental stimulation.
 Mental stimulation also tires out kids, who knew!